Lisa Kristine: Career in photography

 She traveled through Europe, North Africa, and Asia making photographs.
 She especially gravitated to and responded to the bold colors of Asia.
 Shortly thereafter, she says, her work became more purposeful.
 She researched ancient cultures, including how they found meaning, whether through conventional religion, philosophy, or animism.

 As a professional photographer, Kristine began traveling internationally in the early 1980s.
 She has visited countries on six continents and is focused on topics related to human rights and, in particular, modern slavery.
 Kristine is known to spend months connecting with her subjects by traveling with a translator to ensure the subjects' permission before documenting them on film.

+A film that featured her work on slavery, Sold (2014), directed by Jeffrey D. Brown and Emma Thompson includes a character inspired by Kristine and is portrayed by Gillian Anderson.

 In 2009, she collaborated with Free the Slaves on a body of work about human enslavement, published as Slavery (2010).

-Kristine was the recipient of the 2013 Lucie Humanitarian Award.
-She has given a TED talk (Photos That Bear Witness to Modern Slavery, which has been viewed nearly 3 million times) and has also written for the Atlantic.

-In 2015, Resource Magazine recognized her as one of the 12 top tier portrait photographers.
-In 2016, she gave the keynote at the Thomson Reuters Trust Conference and she gave the keynote at Thomson Reuters 2017 Anti-Slavery Summit in Hong Kong.
-Her work has been endorsed by Archbishop Desmond Tutu, the Queen Mother of Bhutan, and Amnesty International.
+Educating

 When the State of the World Forum convened in San Francisco in 1999, Kristine presented her work to help inspire discussions on human rights, social change, and global security.
-Her work was auctioned by Christie's New York and sponsored by the United Nations to benefit Kofi Annan's Ambassador's Ball.
-In 2016 the National Underground Railroad Freedom Center received an award for best exhibit from the Ohio Museums Association, in showing Kristine's Enslaved exhibition.
-Kristine was the sole exhibitor at the 2009 Vancouver Peace Summit.

-Kristine lent her support to a global 50forFreedom campaign to end modern slavery, launched by the International Labour Organization.

-Her work on slavery was featured in three films released in 2014.
-One of these films, Sold, directed by Jeffrey D. Brown and Emma Thompson includes a character inspired by Kristine and is portrayed by Gillian Anderson.
-In 2017, Kristine published her sixth book, entitled Bound to Freedom: Slavery to Liberation.

 In 2017, Kristine founded Human Thread Foundation to promote human dignity through educating the public and driving awareness about social causes.

-In 2018 Kristine's work inspired a worksheet for 7th to 10th graders for world history, civics and visual arts through Literacy & Empathy: Learning Activity for Ted Talks on Modern-Day slavery resulted in a worksheet created and designed with literacy strategies for understanding slavery through Kristine's TED talk.
+In 2018 Kristine's work inspired a worksheet for 7th to 10th graders for world history, civics and visual arts through Literacy & Empathy: Learning Activity for Ted Talks on Modern-Day slavery resulted in a worksheet created and designed with literacy strategies for understanding slavery through Kristine's TEDx talk.